 What Is The Correction For The Engine Misfire or Rough Engine Idle

 To correct this problem, replace the upper intake manifold gaskets, with the teal green gasket material, P/N 89017589.

 NOTE: This gasket is also made by VICTOR # MS16340

 Important: Above all, do not replace the upper intake manifold gaskets with the, original orange gasket material, P/N 17113557.
 Because, you don’t want the engine misfire to return.

 Checking Intake Manifold For Warpage

 This measurement is, across only two of the intake runner port openings at a time.
-Because, measurements taken across the entire distance of all four intake runner ports; will lead to unnecessary manifold replacements.
+Because, measurements taken across the entire distance of all four intake runner ports, will lead to unnecessary manifold replacements.

 Always, replace the intake manifold bolts, as the seal under the head may leak.

 So, be aware that other engine mechanical conditions, can also cause a engine misfire.
 A common one is when the engine is burning, excessive amounts of engine oil.
 This causes Carbon to build up on the spark plug center electrode, eventually stopping spark.
-Finally, other engine mechanical problems are: vacuum leaks, dirty throttle plate and throttle bores.
+Finally, other engine mechanical problems can be, vacuum leaks, dirty throttle plate and throttle bores.

 Thank You !